rehierl/node-tree-outliner/1-basics/2-2-sets-of-sets.md

 Note that the "loosely" vs. "strictly" distinction could be used to clarify how content was injected into some other content.

-**TODO** -
-a node loosely contains a distant descendant - a node strictly contains a child - a set loosely contains a child set - a set strictly contains a distant set - both notions are "inverse" to each other - this needs to be fixed once we focus on content injection

 <!-- ======================================================================= -->
 ## Visual representations